dovecot/documentation/source/configuration_manual/event_filter.rst

   It returns true if the key is one of the values in the list.
 If the value is an empty string, it returns true if the list is empty.

+.. versionchanged:: v2.4.0;v3.0.0 Event fields have specific types that
+                    constrain the possible values they can be filtered by.
+For example ``bytes_out`` and ``message_size`` are numeric and can only be matched against numeric values.
+Previously type mismatches were silently ignored, beginning with this version each type mismatch and unsupported operation generate a respective warning.

 For example, to match events with the event name ``abc``, one would use one of the following expressions.
 Note that white space is not significant between tokens, and therefore the following are all equivalent::